stevo95/menu-scraper/README.md

+## About
+  - simple scraper that pulls daily menu for the week from 3 restaurants :-)

-## Ako spustit ⚡⚡⚡
+## How to run ⚡⚡⚡
-1. Clone repo lokalne
+1. Clone repo locally
-2. Spusti npm install / npm i z projekt priecinku cez CLI
+2. Run npm install / npm i from project root via CLI
-3. Spusti "npm run eat" z projekt priecinku cez CLI
+3. Run "npm run eat" from project root via CLI
-4. Denne menu budu lognute do konzoly
+4. Daily menu will be logged into the console